All Episodes

 jordan holmes

-Because what it needs to be is identical to John Cena and Idris Elba in that World Leaders movie, except it's Trump and Putin trying to survive in the Alaskan wilderness.
+What it needs to be is identical to John Cena and Idris Elba in that world leaders movie, except it's Trump and Putin trying to survive in the Alaskan wilderness.

 I think they would crush it.

-And the only way to know is to give it a shot.
+The only way to know is to give them a shot.

 dan friesen

-I think they have a little bit less charisma than Cena and Elvis.
+I think they have slightly less charisma than Cena and Elf.

-So Alex is, is, is excited about this summit.
+Yeah, so Alex is thrilled about this summit.

 jordan holmes